idealparable/BibleQ/BibleIsAntiSlavery.md

 Thus, it was logically necessary that God allow evils in general -- even if it takes a LONG time to advance the chess strategy against it (not a game) to expand the Rock that grows to fill the world (re Daniel; Christianity in the Rock of Christ), and he "endures" per Romans 9 this evil.
 He also has the RIGHT to do all of this, like the potter with clay.

 See especially Romans 9:14 (LSB is a good clear one on this), which affirms this isn't arbitrary (isn't unrighteousness), and 22 which confirms he "endured" evil, and those he foreknew would never repent of it to their ends in this life so go to hell (as other biblical context clarifies).
-Some argue based "desires" in verse 18 otherwise, but it can't overrule context in the same chapter and should be read in light of it.
+Some argue based on "desires" in verse 18 otherwise, but it can't overrule context in the same chapter and should be read in light of it.

 Obviously it isn't saying God would irresponsibly do whatever he wanted even though he knows it would lead to unintended consequences.
 It obviously means he DOES know how to act wisely and when it will have the least of those, all things considered (for the WHOLE of history design).